yangfangs/physpetools/docs/docs/usage.md

 2016-10-30 14:48:22 (322 MB/s) - ‘191speciesnames.txt’ saved [773/773]
 ```

-* Check input species whether supported by KEGG database.
-Here example only one species named 'ges' not supported by PhySpeTree.
+The check results show one organism named 'ges' is not supported in PhySpeTree:

 ```bash
 $ PhySpeTree check -i 191speciesnames.txt --hcp
 WARNING: The following species are not supported by KEGG DATABASE: ges
 Checked  whether the input species names in KEGG DATABASE completed.
 ```

-* Users enable use `--srna` parameter to Check input species whether supported by SILVA database. [example download][6]
+Check whether input species are supported by SILVA database when using the `--srna` metho, for example [example download][6]

-* Download the example file:
+Download the example file:

 ```bash
 $ wget "https://xiaofeiyangyang.github.io/physpetools/example/191speciesnames.txt"